Skip to main content

 What Is Discovery?open_in_new

-Before I could bring anyone else into the process, I needed to document not just the steps, but the reasoning behind them.
-This document defines why we design the way we do: the difference between requirements-driven development and human-centered design, why information architecture has to come before visual design, and what goes wrong when you let your data model drive your UI.
-I used it two ways: as an onboarding reference for new team members, and as a tool for pushback when stakeholders wanted to skip discovery and jump straight to wireframes.
+Before I could bring anyone else in, I needed to document not just what we did, but why.
+This piece covers the differences between requirements-driven development and human-centered design, why information architecture must come before visual design, and what goes wrong when the data model drives the UI.
+It's an onboarding document.
+It's also something I'd pull out when there was pressure to skip discovery and jump straight to wireframes.
+A shared frame of reference instead of a recurring debate.

 Design Philosophy